VA-Explorer/va_explorer/_sources/training/general/common_actions.md.txt

     - How to Use

   * - Death Date
-    - View analytics for a specific date of death timeframe
+    - View analytics for a specific date of death time frame
-    - Choose the timeframe you want to explore from the Time Period dropdown menu (ex.
+    - Choose the time frame you want to explore from the Time Period dropdown menu (ex.
 Within 1 Month, Within 1 Year, or Custom)

   * - Cause of Death